 Final Thoughts On Taking a Road Trip With Your Dog

-By following our tips, planning a cross country road trip with a dog is easy.
+By following our tips, planning a cross-country road trip with a dog is easy.
 Pack all of the above essentials to have a seamless and enjoyable experience.
-As a final reminder, make sure to choose pet-friendly destinations for your road trip so that Fido can take part in the fun!
+As a final reminder, make sure to choose pet-friendly destinations for your road trip so that your dog can take part in the fun!

 If you have questions regarding vaccinations, anti-anxiety medication, traveling with a senior dog, and so on, we’re here to help!

-Sploot Veterinary Care is a primary and urgent care clinic with daily appointment availability and extended clinic hours.
-Schedule a wellness exam before you go on a road trip with a dog to ensure that your pup is at their healthiest condition, ready for a fun adventure!
-We can also provide needed proof of vaccinations if your travel destination requires it.
+Schedule a wellness exam before your road trip to ensure that your dog is in their healthiest condition, ready for a fun adventure!
+We can also provide any needed proof of vaccinations if your travel destination requires it.

-Book an appointment today at one of our multiple clinic locations.
+Book an appointment today at one of our vet clinics in Colorado Springs, Denver, and Chicago.
 Till next time, we’re with you every pounce of the way!